ibm-cloud-docs/dr-automation-powervs/create-ha-cluster.md

 1. On the **Service details** page, scroll to the **Cluster nodes** section.
 2. Click **Add node**.
-3. In the **Add nodes** panel, review the following details:
+3. In the **Add nodes** page, review the following details that you have already provided in the earlier step:
    - **High availability location**
    - **Power Virtual Server workspace name**
    - **Power Virtual Server workspace ID**

-4. From the list of available virtual server instances, select the nodes that you want to add to the cluster.
+4. From the list of instances, you can select only that are in an active state, with a maximum of eight nodes supported for deployment.
+You can review the following details:
-   You can review details such as:
    - **Name**
    - **ID**
    - **IPs**